 Teacher's Documentation, Free Music and Image Links, Classwork Spin-Off, Research and Competition Option for Upper Primary

-CLICK ON THE PICTURES BELOW TO PREVIEW THE TEACHING VIDEOS
+CLICK BELOW TO OVERVIEW THE FORMAT

 We hope you are doing well in these difficult times, with the celebrations for Christmas not going to be exactly what we're all used to in terms of school plays, theatre trips etc. However creative solutions do exist and we'd like to share what we can offer you and your school in the run up to Christmas.